-The applicant will provide evidence of therapeutic recreation experience:
+The applicant will provide evidence of the applicant will be applicant w

 - 1. Previous ATRA professional membership (academic credentials previously assessed by ATRA). - 2.
 Leave of absence from ATRA of over three consecutive years or more. - 3.
-Proof of ATRA professional membership is a requirement for present employment.

-- 4. Current job description that outlines roles and responsibilities that aligns with the Competency Profile of Recreation Therapists in Alberta. - 5.
+Proof of ATRA professional membership is a requirement for present employment. - 4.
+Current job description that outlines roles and responsibilities that aligns with the Competency Profile of Recreation Therapists in Alberta. - 5.
 Resume outlining professional experience and roles related to therapeutic recreation, health, and professional practice. - 6.
 Continued Competence Evaluation: submission of Continued Competence Form listing forty-five (45) Competence Education Units obtained within the past three years.